datavortex/QuanSimBench/Performance_results_submissions.md

 ### Please test your computer as follows:

 A) First run the benchmark with increasing number of nodes/cores until you get the highest performance in the column "States/s".
 That usually corresponds to the largest number of qubits that you can simulate (column Qubits), and the largest number of nodes you can run.
-Consider that a simulation with Q qubits will need 8x2^Q bytes of global memory.

 B) Verify that you get the "Pass=yes" result on all rows.